 |Page top Previous Homepage Next||

-Also known as ThemeRiver.
+Also known as a ThemeRiver.

 In a Stream Graph, the size of each individual stream shape is proportional to the values in each category.
-The axis that a Stream Graph flows parallel to, is used for the time scale.
+The axis that a Stream Graph flows parallel to, is used for the timescale.
 Colour can be used to either distinguish each category or to visualise each category's additional quantitative values through varying the colour shade.

-Stream Graphs are ideal for displaying high-volume datasets, in-order to discover trends and patterns over time across a wide range of categories.
+Stream Graphs are ideal for displaying high-volume datasets, in order to discover trends and patterns over time across a wide range of categories.
 For example, seasonal peaks and troughs in the stream shape can suggest a periodic pattern.
 A Stream Graph could also be used to visualise the volatility for a large group of assets over a certain period of time.

-Therefore, Stream Graphs should be reserved to audiences who don't intended to spend much time deciphering the graph and exploring its data.
+Therefore, Stream Graphs should be reserved to audiences who don’t intended to spend much time deciphering the graph and exploring its data.
 Stream Graphs are better for giving a more general view of the data.
-They also tend to work significantly better as an interactive piece rather than a static or printed graphic.
+They also tend to work significantly better as an interactive piece rather than a static or printed graphics.

 Data over time